blurrycontour/zuul-gerrit/doc/source/job-content.rst

 enqueued in a pipeline are git references, and therefore share some attributes in common.
 But other attributes may vary based on the type of item.

+In the case of circular dependencies, a queue item may have multiple changes associated with it, and if jobs are deduplicated, then a single build may be run for multiple changes.
+In these cases, Zuul will attempt to use the change that triggered the queue item to supply variables related to the queue item whenever applicable.
+If that is not possible (for example, the triggering change's does not run the job, but other dependent changes do), then one of the item's changes that do run the job is selected arbitrarily.

 .. var:: zuul